Unity House launches Children’s Holiday Program

 “That takes away from their ability to then give the initial things like Christmas or Hanukkah or any celebratory toy to just mark the holidays,” David Bach, Unity House CEO, said.

-The annual program typically serves over 1,000 children who participate in the organization’s day care and assistance programs.
-Gifts are based on a wish list where families can adopt a child to shop for, but the program accepts any new toys ranging from newborns to 18-years-old.
+The annual program typically serves over 1,000 children who participate in the organization’s daycare and assistance programs.
+Gifts are based on a wish list where families can adopt a child to shop for, but the program accepts any new toys for kids ranging from newborns to 18 years old.

-Brittany Horton is a recipient of the program who said the assistance has changed her life.

 Information on enrollment and how to volunteer can be found on Unity House’s website.